Chatti: Location

 The accounts of Julius Caesar's Gallic wars in 58-52 BC discussed the region in some detail, but never directly mention the Chatti, Batavi, Canninefates, Mattiaci or Chattuarii.
 On the eastern side of the Rhine lived the Sugambri to the north and the Ubii to the south.
-However, in what is now Hesse, lived the Germanic Suebi, who were a mobile and militarized people, threatening the area from a position east of the Ubii.
-Caesar reported that the Suebi had forced other peoples to move and leave an empty area around them.
-Further east was a dense forest, the Silva Bacenis, and then the Cherusci.

-Caesar described the Tencteri and Usipetes as two Germanic peoples who had been forced to leave their homeland under pressure from the Suebi.
+However, he reported that to their east, near the north of what is now Hesse, the Germanic Suebi had established themselves.
+These were a mobile and militarized people, threatening the area from a position east of the Ubii.
+A further indication of their position is given by his description of the Tencteri and Usipetes as two Germanic peoples who had been forced to leave their homeland under pressure from the Suebi.
 Their homeland was apparently east of the Rhine delta, in the vicinity of the Sugambri, with whom they were able to seek refuge when attacked by Caesar.
+East of the Suebi was a dense forest, the Silva Bacenis (possibly the Harz), and then the Cherusci.

-During the time of the Germanic wars of Augustus, when the Chatti begin to appear in the historical record, the core of the Chatti lands is believed to have lain in the low basin stretching through the centre of Hesse.
-The Sugambri still lived between the Chatti and the Rhine, and their area of control now stretched further south, now including the region which the Rome-allied Ubii had left vacant after moving, like the Batavi and Canninefates, to the western side of the Rhine, under Roman control.
+During the time of the Germanic wars of Augustus, when the Chatti began to appear in the historical record, the core of the Chatti lands is believed to have lain in the low basin stretching through the centre of Hesse.
+The Sugambri still lived between the Chatti and the Rhine, and their area of control now stretched further south, encompassing the region which the Rome-allied Ubii had left vacant after moving, like the Batavi and Canninefates, to the western side of the Rhine, under Roman control.

-Cassius Dio, writing centuries later, but using sources now lost, mentioned that the Romans assigned land to the Chatti near the Rhine.
-The Sugambri, being hostile to Rome, attacked the Chatti in 11 or 10 BC, at which time the Roman prince Drusus the Elder attacked the Sugambri while distracted, and then built forts confronting the Sugambri, including a fort in Chattian territory.
+Cassius Dio, writing centuries later, but using sources now lost, mentioned that the Romans also assigned land to the Chatti near the Rhine.
+The Sugambri, being hostile to Rome, attacked the Chatti in 11 or 10 BC.
+While they were distracted in this war the Roman prince Drusus the Elder attacked the Sugambri, and then built forts confronting them, including a fort in Chattian territory.
 After these events the Chatti abandoned the land which the Romans had given, and joined the Sugambri, becoming enemies of Rome.
-This abandoned area may have previously belonged to the Ubii, whose lands were otherwise taken over by the Sugambri in this period.
-Alternatively, Petrikovits suggested this area near the Rhine represents the country of the Mattiaci, who he sees as a part of the Chatti who decided to remain allies of Rome.
+This abandoned area which the Romans initially allocated to the Chatti may have previously belonged to the Ubii, whose lands were otherwise taken over by the Sugambri in this period.
+Alternatively, Petrikovits has suggested that this area near the Rhine represented the country of the Mattiaci, who he sees as a part of the Chatti who decided to remain allies of Rome.

-The Sugambri and the Suebi group mentioned by Caesar as living between the Ubii and Cherusci were defeated by the Drusus in 9 BC, and ceased to exist in this region.
-Many were moved west of the Rhine, and many Suebi apparently joined the Marcomanni in their move to Bohemia.
+The Sugambri and the Suebi were defeated by the Drusus in 9 BC, and ceased to exist in this region.
+Many were subsequently moved west of the Rhine, and many Suebi apparently joined the Marcomanni in their move to Bohemia.

 At the end of the 1st century AD, Tacitus described the situation which had developed in the preceding generations of Roman hegemony: